Den evige Eva

 Den evige Eva (The Eternal Eve) is a 1953 Norwegian drama film directed by Rolf Randall, photographed by Reidar Lund, production designed by Knut Yran.
 The film is based on a novel by Sigbjørn Obstfelder, and starring Hjalmar Fries, Mona Hofland, Astri Jacobsen and Fridtjof Mjøen.

 Rebekka (Jacobsen) is in a loveless marriage, and leaves her husband for the author Sigurd Winge (Mjøen).
 Also this relationship runs into problems, however, because of Winge's uncontrollable jealousy.

+Plot

+A young woman, Rebekka Berge (Jacobsen), gets married "well" without having found the right one.
+After her marriage to real estate agent Berge, she has a child.
+Her desire for order and fulfillment becomes so strong that she leaves her husband and child.
+In the meantime, Rebekka meets and falls deeply in love with the sculptor Bredo Barre.
+She then meets the writer Sigurd Winge (Mjøen) at a party and is drawn to him by a force stronger than her will.
+Together, Rebekka and Sigurd live out the fairy tale that genuine happiness has to offer, but he ends up ruining it with his suspicions and jealousy.
+By the end, Rebekka no longer believes that the world she has sought exists.
+She weaves a cross from a cut-off lock of hair, and with this last greeting and a letter, she leaves Winge.